 And so I called the High School Principal’s office and spoke to his secretary.
 She was most appalled at the scenario as it had played out with Jarred.
 I requested a conference at the earliest convenience with the Principal and a representative of the armed forces’ unit that was on campus that particular day.

 When asked about “the incident”, Jarred looked down and said “I don’t want to talk about it.”
-He followed up with “I was very sad and I died a little inside.”
+He followed up with, “I was very sad and I died a little inside.”

+When pressed for details on the soldier who told him “no”, Jarred did not miss a beat.
 He relayed all the information with great recall and detail.
-He not only knew the soldier’s ranking, he also knew the Airborne Division–and then correctly spelled his last name!
+He not only knew the soldier’s ranking, he also knew the Airborne Division and then correctly spelled his last name!

 As a side note, Jarred wasted no time living up to the assignment that was bestowed upon him.
 At his very next dental appointment, he gave a very persuasive argument to his attending dentist as to why military service was something to be considered!